-In order to establish the overall profitability of an entire industry and the intensity of its internal competition, CRA ratings analyse the level of business rivalry, the market entry barriers and the possibility of substituting the products by using goods from other industries.
+In order to establish the industry specific risk, CRA ratings analyse the overall profitability of an entire industry and the intensity of its internal competition, as well as the the level of business rivalry, the market entry barriers and the possibility of substituting the products by using goods from other industries.
 We take into account the behaviour of the competitors and the impact of government action on the situation in the industry, also the dependence of the company under review on existing customers and suppliers and the way in which such dependence may affect the company's position of negotiating related business transactions.
+We may also consider empirical industry default rates in the analysis.